 With ThoughtSpot, you don’t just see what the sales reps are doing.
 You can also drill down to the specific data behind why they’re struggling — for instance, maybe they’re working on a big deal for the next quarter so they don’t have time to make their numbers in this quarter.
 My team uses the drill and filter capabilities to identify which sales activities generate the most revenue, and which activities we should probably just not bother with — so our sales team is always using their time wisely.

 Make pipeline management easier with self-service analytics from ThoughtSpot

 Like any business operations team, we aim to make it easier to replicate success quarter after quarter.
-Our goal is to give our partners in Sales and Marketing the story behind the data, so they can make better decisions, gain clarity over the pipeline, and stay ahead of the leading indicators.
+Our goal is to give our partners in Sales and Marketing the story behind the data, so they can make better data-driven decisions, gain clarity over the pipeline, and stay ahead of the leading indicators.

 If you’d like to know more about how to use ThoughtSpot to optimize your pipeline, you can set up a free trial.